pour68/react-tutorials/readme.md

     setting > search emmet > add item:javascript value:javascriptreact

-## React file extensions
+### React file extensions

-jsx is extension for react files that means combination of javascript and xml.
+jsx is extension for react files that means combination of javascript and xml. jsx also known as syntax extension to javascript.

-## File and folder structures
+### File and folder structures

-- node_modules: a container for all third-party packages/modules.
+- node_modules: a folder/container/repository for all third-party packages/modules.
-- src: a folder/container for all components, pages, common, hooks, contexts, utils and ...
+- src: a folder/container/repository for all components, pages, shared, hooks, contexts, utils and ...
 - index.html: react start point, output view.

-## Components
+### Components

 - what is a component?
-  a piece of ui.
+  a standalone, isolated and reusable parts of ui. in fact you can consider a web app as a collection of components.

+### Component name convension

+the best convension for naming a component is PascalCase format because its help react to distinguish between regular html elements and a component.

+### React capablities

+- Build and compose components
+- High performance rendering
+- Component rendering

-## Basic libraries
+### Basic libraries

 import React from 'react';
 import ReactDOM from 'react-dom/client';

-## Output in react
+### Output in react

 `const root = ReactDOM.createRoot(document.getElementById("root"));`
 `root.render(<App />);`

-## Variables
+### Variables

 - Can we define variable in a component? yes

 Exercise: make use of all value-type data types in react component.

-## Function
+### Function

 - Can we define function in a component? yes

 Example: find random name from an array.

-## Custom functional components
+### Custom functional components

 - Can we define custom components in react? yes